kevinschaul/kevinschaul.github.io/_posts/2012-08-22-seattle-times-election-guide.md

 for_icon: seattle-times.png
 show_on_homepage: true
 tease: true
+blurb: There's nothing more frustrating than poor voter literacy.
+We built a responsive election guide for readers to find out information about their future legislators.
 ---

 Four short weeks ago, Eric Ulken sat me down to divvy up the rest of my time at the Seattle Times.
 We'd been toying with a couple complex project ideas, but he wanted to be sure I'd have time to complete whatever we began by the end of my internship.